benfjackson/EuroJournal/Montenegro/Ada Bojana III.md

 Matej also contacted me to say my phone had washed up on the beach.
 My drowned son, dead from my inattention, had reappeared as a corpse.
 The only card remaining was my student ID.
 Im literally not even a student anymore.
 After a week of hunting, my deus ex machina had arrived.
 The SIM card still worked and I was able to retrieve my whatsapp backup with Emmas contact on it.

+He repeatedly cooked me at chess.
+I could get ahead in games, but he always clutched up and punished a slight mistake to come back and win.
+We spent the last afternoon together playing a game called Quoridor which was a lot of fun for 2 cheeky boys.